Bird ringing courses in South Africa

 What does a course cost?

 This varies with the venue, and depends on the type of accommodation offered.
 The fees include the course itself, plus accommodation, supper and breakfast on Days 1 and 7 respectively and meals daily on Days 2-6.
 Also included are the use of ringing equipment and rings.
-At New Holme, Hanover in the Karoo, the price includes two Shy Five Night Drives.
+At New Holme, Hanover in the Karoo, the price includes a Shy Five Night Drive.

 Transport to and from the ringing courses is not included.